cmpute/dashu/integer/ROADMAP.md

 - [ ] Format code and inspect inline/pub(crate) markers
 - [ ] Add more tests to cover cases with inline double words
 - [ ] Add documentation for internal modules as well.
+- [ ] Check all "legacy" marks and bump MSRV to maybe 1.57? (with const assert support)